Friday, 16 June 2023

 The strangest entrance to a beach I have ever seen.

-We arrived at Milazzo and stood in line for ages waiting for the ferry in the hot sun but eventually we reached Lipari.
-A small fleet of taxis whisked us off to our hotel which was perched right on the rocky seashore.
+Back on the bus we finally arrived at the ferry port of Milazzo and stood in line for ages in the hot sun waiting for the ferry.
+The joys of travel!
+Anyway after a zippy hydrofoil ride we reached Lipari where a small fleet of taxis whisked us off to our hotel which was perched right on the rocky seashore.
 Quite picturesque.
-Drinks on the rooftop terrace were followed by dinner again in the open air overlooking a heavenly stretch of Tyrrhenian Sea.
+Drinks on the rooftop terrace were followed by dinner again in the openair overlooking a heavenly stretch of Tyrrhenian Sea.

 Lipari in the distance